 With custom woodwork creations, though, come custom challenges.

-When it comes to figuring out the logistics of shipping a 8-12-foot ladder in a box that mimics its unique shape, things can get tricky.
+When it comes to figuring out the logistics of shipping custom woodwork pieces, like a 8-12-foot ladder in a box that mimics its unique shape, things can get tricky.
 In searching for viable shipping options, John started using uShip.
 He tested out a similar shipping marketplace, but came to rely on uShip for its superior customer support, higher quality carriers, and better rates.

 Name Your Price

 As a uShip rookie, John would submit each shipment to the marketplace, but found that on unique shipments like his custom woodworks, he wouldn’t always get an adequate number of quotes.
 Once he’d gotten better acquainted with what he could expect to pay, he turned to the Name Your Price feature, which allows a user to do just that – create a listing and include the price they’re willing to pay for the shipment to see if carriers will accept.
 Sometimes, the price has to be increased, but the insight of past shipments gives him a close range of what he can expect to pay.

 The ‘Free Shipping’ Conundrum

 Like so many oversized item sellers, John wrestled with the idea of offering free shipping, while rolling the expected shipping cost into the item’s overall price.
 Ultimately, he found that with custom woodwork, products call for custom shipping rates, so free shipping wasn’t the best option for him or his customers.

 The Price of Packaging

 After getting familiar with uShip, John also turned to an airfreight solution that was in his area.
 He enjoys the local convenience of the company, and is happy with the up-front quotes they provide.
 However, the arrangement requires him to do all packaging himself, which results in about $60 of additional cost on each shipment.